-When you answer situational judgement questions, you need to make sure you pick answers that relate to the key traits of a good Doctor, which includes honesty and integrity, safety, dealing with pressure, and team-working.
+When you answer Situational Judgement questions, you need to make sure you pick answers that relate to the key traits of a good Doctor.
+These include honesty and integrity, safety, dealing with pressure, and teamwork.

-The key for SJT is that you shouldn’t choose the answer that closely matches what you would personally do.
-You need to think about the qualities of a good Doctor and choose the answer that best matches that.
+A key element of SJT is that you shouldn’t just choose answers that match what you would personally do.
+You always need to think about the qualities of a good Doctor and choose the answer that best matches this criteria.

 SJT answers defined:

-Most of the time, the scenario will highlight what your role is: you could be a school pupil, a medical student or even a Doctor.
-This is not just the scenario spouting text to fill up space.
-It is likely that one of the responses you need to judge is related to how you act within your role.
+Most of the time, a scenario will say what your role is: you could be a school pupil, a medical student or a Doctor.
+Remember that the role has been chosen for a reason, so pay attention to it and think about how you should act within that role.

-An example scenario states that a patient has asked you if they are likely to get better from their illness.
-The response clearly says that you confirm this to the patient.
-No Doctor would shirk away from telling a patient this great news.
-But, if the scenario states that you are a work experience student, then clearly you are not in any position to tell the patient anything about their health, as you are not qualified.
-If the question asked what the appropriateness of this response would be, the correct answer would be ‘a very inappropriate thing to do’.
+For example, a scenario might state that a patient has asked you if they’re likely to get better from their illness and that you confirm this to the patient.
+If you are a Doctor in this scenario, this would be appropriate because no Doctor would shy away from telling a patient this good news.
+However, if the scenario states that you are a work experience student, it would be inappropriate because you are not qualified to tell the patient anything about their health.

-When judging the appropriateness of a situation, do not compare an action to other possibilities.
-You are not being asked if this is the most appropriate action to take, only if it is an appropriate one that would be taken alongside others.
-You may think, for instance, that in a certain scenario doing an immediate action to preserve patient safety is the most important, but a long term solution may also be an appropriate action to take.
+When judging the appropriateness of a situation, do not compare an action to other possibilities you can think of that aren’t included in the options.
+You are not being asked if this is the most appropriate action to take – only if it is an appropriate one that would be taken alongside assumed others.

-Try not to get too caught up in what the ‘right’ answer for any question is.
-Situational judgement questions are really easy to overthink if you mull on them for too long, because you could always make an argument that something is more or less appropriate based on other factors.
+Try not to get too caught up in what the ‘right’ answer is.
+Situational Judgement questions are really easy to overthink if you mull on them for too long, because you could always make an argument that something is more or less appropriate based on other factors.

-If you have time remaining you might have to resist the urge to go over these Situational Judgement questions again and again – which could be a shame if your attention is better used elsewhere.
+If you have time remaining, try to resist the urge to go over these Situational Judgement questions again and again.
+It might be more wise to use your time elsewhere.